 You can bring your own or rent a boat at many of the lakeside marinas.
 Use this map to find out where they are.

 Swimming: There are no developed swimming areas at Lake Shasta, but you can swim from the shore or your boat.

-Water skiing: Water skiing is popular everywhere on the lake, especially the Sacramento Arm and Jones Valley areas.
-Avoid the Pit River because of submerged debris.
+Water skiing: Water skiing is popular everywhere on the lake, especially on the Sacramento Arm and in the Jones Valley area.
+Avoid the Pit River where submerged debris creates hazards.

-Fishing: Anglers can snag trophy-size bass and three- to ten-pound trout on Lake Shasta, along with bluegills, salmon, bass, crappie, catfish and sturgeon.
-You can buy a fishing license at most of the lakeside resorts, and some of them also rent fishing boats and fishing tackle.
+Fishing: Anglers can snag trophy-sized bass and three- to ten-pound trout on Lake Shasta, along with bluegills, salmon, bass, crappie, catfish, and sturgeon.
+You need a fishing license which you can buy at most of the lakeside resorts, and some of them also rent fishing boats and fishing tackle.

 1 Memorial Day is celebrated on the last Monday of May.